-- 5.12 On the basis of the above, the site is largely unconstrained, and should be considered suitable for development.
-Accordingly, it should be allocated for residential development which would maximise the opportunity that exists to provide for the sustainable expansion of Meldreth. - 5.13 The land subject to these representations is also readily deliverable with no known technical or physical constraints that would prevent the site from being developed within the first five years of the Plan period.
+- 5.9 On the basis of the above, it can be concluded that the 3.8 hectare site to the East of Station Road (and in particular the area to the east of the A10), is largely unconstrained, and should be considered suitable for development.
+Accordingly, it should be allocated for residential development which would maximise the opportunity that exists to provide new housing in a sustainable location which would enhance the viability of local services in Meldreth and Melbourn. - 5.10 The land subject to these representations is also readily deliverable with no known technical or physical constraints that would prevent the site from being developed within the first five years of the Plan period.
 There is firm interest from a residential developer which is a further indication that the potential of this site, while the size of the site means that it could be developed without the need for significant additional infrastructure.
 The benefits arising from the development would therefore be realised within the first five years of the plan period.